aphirst/BandFTN/README.md

 Currently there is only support for GNU/Linux, and also required are an up-to-date version of gfortran, a LAPACK implementation (I personally recommend the multithreaded [OpenBLAS](http://www.openblas.net/)), and gnuplot.

-Edit the Makefile to set sane build and object directories, run ```make```, and if compilation is successful the program can simply be run with ```./BandFTN```.
+Edit the Makefile to set sane build and object directories (defaults to inside ```/tmp```), run ```make```, and if compilation is successful the program can simply be run with ```./BandFTN```.
 Note that for the time being, the parameters of the calculation are hard-coded; rather than document their usage I shall instead prioritise implementing the ability to specify them at runtime.

 The generated ```.gnu``` file is a gnuplot command file; running gnuplot and ```load```ing it should display the desired bandstructure graph, the raw data for which is contained in an accompanying generated ```.dat``` file.